 We spoke a lot about this idea recently.
-For example, our co-founder, Mitul, advised you on bringing the SEO strategy in-house.
+For example, our co-founder, Mitul, advised on bringing the SEO strategy in-house.
 In another post, he shared his recommendations for spreading SEO across an organization.

 Today, Everyone Cares About the Data